Shopify down for thousands of users on Cyber Monday

-Dec 1 : Thousands of Shopify users encountered issues related to logging in on the online shopping platform, impacting customers and several small businesses on Cyber Monday.
+Dec 1 : Thousands of Shopify users encountered issues related to logging in to the online shopping platform, impacting customers and several small businesses on Cyber Monday.

-The platform is investigating an issue that peaked around 11 AM, with users reporting problems, as reported by the outages tracking website Downdetector.
+The outages peaked around 11 a.m.
+ET with around 4,000 outages reported.
+About 2,400 users reported problems at 12:37 p.m.
+ET, according to the outage-tracking website Downdetector.

+The platform is investigating the issue, with the company urging users to access the website from any devices where they are currently logged in.

 "We're aware of an issue with Admins impacting selected stores, and are working to resolve it," Shopify's support team said in an X post.